guigrpa/mady/ROADMAP.md

 * Chores: Bump other deps
 * Improvement: Show error when user specifies a language that doesn't exist
 * Improvement: Use Giu's DataTable
-* Bugfix: Fix Jest running: it never stops when testing locally (it does in Travis)

-Someday: *Nothing identified right now!*